gramineproject/graphene/Documentation/devel/supported-syscalls.rst

 .. note::

    This document is outdated.
-Please :doc:`send patches <devel/contributing>` with corrections.
+Please :doc:`send patches <contributing>` with corrections.

 The following is a list of system calls that are currently implemented.